David-Durst/JOB/README.md

 1. React for the UI
 1. Redux for managing state
-1. ES6 with Flowtype as the programming language
+1. ES6 as the programming language
 1. Webpack for building modules and managing module dependencies.
 1. Babel for transpiling ES6 to ES5.
 1. Mocha, Chai, Sinon, jsdom, and Enzyme for testing